-When a new product is released and the manufacturer boasts a massive improvement over the previous model it always makes me feel a little cynical.
+When a manufacturer releases a new product and boasts a massive improvement over the previous it makes a little cynical.
 The new Michelin Power RS tyre did this.

-Michelin launched the new Power RS tyre back in January 2017, in what seems like an amalgamation of the pilot power 3 and the power supersport Evo tyres.
-The new Power RS has a completely new construction, compound and tread pattern, all derived from Michelin’s experience providing tyres for Moto GP machinery.
+The Michelin Power RS tyre was launched in January 2017.
+What seems like an amalgamation of the pilot power 3 and the power supersport Evo tyres.
+The new Power RS has a completely new construction, compound and tread pattern, derived from Michelin’s experience in Moto GP.

-On my travels, I’ve had so many questions asking what tyres they are and if they are legal.
+I’ve had so many questions asking what tyres they are.
 People are surprised to hear that they are completely road legal.
 Marketed as a fast road, and occasional track day tyre by Michelin.

-Straight out the box, they are grippy, despite being told to take it easy for the first 50 miles after about 5 I was attacking roundabouts, (please don’t try this at home) with a big beaming smile on my face.
-They get very warm and feel extremely grippy.
+Straight out the box, they are grippy.
+Despite being told to take it easy, I was soon attacking roundabouts, with a big smile on my face.